Chandanwari Pahalgam

 Pack some lightweight wool clothing if you intend to spend some time in Chandanwari.
 You will need something to keep you warm because the climate here is colder than it is in Pahalgam.
 Glaciers and snowfall are also possible.

-Best Places to Visit near Chandanwari
+Best Places to Visit Near Chandanwari

 Betaab Valley